m-epasta/devSpin/spin-docs/docs/concepts.md

 # 🎯 Core Concepts

-SPN is built around a few key concepts that make "declare once, run anywhere" possible.
-Understanding these will help you write better SPN files and troubleshoot issues.
+spin is built around a few key concepts that make "declare once, run anywhere" possible.
+Understanding these will help you write better spin files and troubleshoot issues.

-## 🏗️ The Mental Model
+##  The Mental Model

-Think of SPN as a **universal translator** for application manifests:
+Think of spin as a **universal translator** for application manifests:

 1. **You describe** what your app needs (language, dependencies, ports, etc.)
-2. **SPN understands** your intent and generates platform-specific configs
+2. **spin understands** your intent and generates platform-specific configs
 3. **Multiple platforms** get the configs they need (Docker, Kubernetes, AWS, etc.)

-No more writing the same thing in 5 different YAML formats!
+No more writing the same thing in 5 different formats!

-## 🎯 Targets
+## Targets

-Targets are the **output platforms** SPN can generate configs for.
+Targets are the **output platforms** spin can generate configs for.
 Each target speaks a different "language":

 ### Built-in Targets